tippi09/wikiesow/docs/Raspberry_Pi/openvpn.md

 ```console
 # ./pivpn.sh
 ```
-Now follow these steps as described by [rngcntr](https://wiki.rngcntr.de/Raspberry_Pi/OpenVPN.html#run-the-pivpn-install-script) to complete the configuration process:
+Now follow these steps as described by [rngcntr](https://wiki.rngcntr.de/Raspberry_Pi/OpenVPN.html#run-the-pivpn-install-script) to complete the configuration:

 1. Confirm the current network settings and make sure the shown IP address (eg. 192.168.2.110) is always assigned to this device by the router.
 2. Choose the user «openvpn».